SpongebBob/tabular_automl_NNI/README.md

 ```
 We provide `count encoding`, `target encoding`, `embedding encoding` for `1-order-op`.
 We provide `cross count encoding`, `aggerate statistics(min max var mean median nunique)`, `histgram aggerate statistics` for `2-order-op`.
-All operations above are classic feature enginner methods, and the detail in [here](./AutoFEOp.md).
+All operations above are classic feature engineer methods, and the detail in [here](./AutoFEOp.md).

-*Tuner* receives this search space, and generates the feature by calling generator in *fe_util*.
+*Tuner* receives this search space and generates the feature by calling generator in *fe_util*.

-For example, we want to search the features which is a frequency encoding (value count) features on columns name {col1, col2}, in the following way:
+For example, we want to search the features which are a frequency encoding (value count) features on columns name {col1, col2}, in the following way:

 ```json
 {